RealImage/QLedger/README.md

 }
 ```

-The transactions and accounts can be filtered using the tags filter API as follows:
+The transactions and accounts can be filtered using the tags filter API `GET /v1/:model/tags/:tag1/:tag2/.../:tagN`
-#### GET `/v1/:model/tags/:tag1/:tag2/.../:tagN`

 Here are samples how transactions can be filtered with tags: